jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 This section describes the requirements that a received email, i.e. the email that is sent from the email sender to the MBP and about which a report is to be sent later, must meet.

 ### Simple
-If the domain in the From: header {{!MAIL=RFC5322}} and the domain in the CFBL address header are identical, this domain MUST be covered by a valid {{!DKIM=RFC6376}} signature.
+If the domain in the From: header {{!MAIL=RFC5322}} and the domain in the CFBL-Address header are identical, this domain MUST be covered by a valid {{!DKIM=RFC6376}} signature.
 This signature MUST meet the requirements described in [](#received-email-dkim-signature).

 The following example meets this case: